Causergy — Integrating Causal AI

 What problem is Causergy solving?

-We want to make the systems that are already in place better.
 Causal AI does three things for operators; one is it has a very good ability to filter out signal versus noise.
 In SCADA systems and predictive AI Suites, there are a lot of alarms that go off — on average 83 an hour, which is unmanageable for anyone.
 80% of these are just noise.
-The first thing that Causal AI can do is single out the alarms that actually matter for operators, and which they can discard.
+The first thing that Causal AI can do is single out the alarms that actually matter for operators, and which they can de-prioritize.

 Then the second layer is the context layer.
 Causal AI can provide what are the underlying causal factors that make this problem occur.